doc1oo/LovelyComposerDocs/index_en.rst

 * As of ver.1.2.0, there is a slight delay from input to pronunciation.
 (Because it is processed at 60fps)

-画面切替タブ
+Screen switching tab
 =============================================================================

 .. image:: img/mode_selector.png

-画面左上にある画面切り替えタブです。左クリックで選択した画面に切り替わります。

-左から
+The screen switching tab at the top left of the screen.
+Left-click to switch to the selected screen.

+In order from the left items,

-* **EDIT** ... 作曲画面
+* **EDIT** ...
+Composition screen
-* **EXPORT** ... エクスポート画面
+* **EXPORT** ...
+Export screen

-となっています。

-  画面切替え時に編集中の曲データがファイル保存され、アンドゥなどの履歴も消去されます（書き込み禁止の場合は保存されません）

-エクスポート画面
+  When switching screens, the music data being edited is saved as a file, and the history such as undo is cleard (it is not saved if write-protected).

+Export screen
 ==============================================================================

 .. image:: img/export_mode.png

-曲データを音声ファイルやMIDIファイルとして出力するための画面です。

-共通設定
+This screen is for outputting music data as an audio file or MIDI file.

+Common settings
 --------------------------------------------------------------

 .. image:: img/export_top_buttons.png

-* **ALL MUSIC / 1 MUSIC ボタン** ... 全曲をファイル出力するか、選択した1曲のみ出力するかを選びます。1 MUSICを選択した場合は、右の曲番号セレクタで対象の曲を選べるようになります。（初期値は作曲画面で選んでいた曲の番号となります。）
-* **フォルダオープンアイコン** ... エクスポート先フォルダをOS側のエクスプローラ等で開きます。
-* **AUTOボタン** ... 有効時（カラー表示の場合）、エクスポート処理完了時に自動的にエクスポート先フォルダを開きます。
+* **ALL MUSIC / 1 MUSIC button** ...
+Select whether to output all musics as a file or output only the selected music.
+If you select 1 MUSIC, you will be able to select the target music with the music number selector on the right.
+(The initial value is the number of the music selected on the music edit screen.)
+* **Folder open icon** ...
+Open the export destination folder with Explorer on the OS side.
+* **AUTO button** ...
+When enabled (in color display), the export destination folder is automatically opened when the export process is completed.

 Wave出力